 - At a carnival in Caplinville, the local small-town hero is being overwhelmed by an attacking villain team.
 A crowd of Heroic Bystanders charges the villains, and buys the hero the moment he needs to regroup.

 - One of the recent arcs from the Vertigo series analyzed Quarrel and Crackerjack's relationship over the last couple of decades.
 At one point Quarrel briefly dated M.P.H., but broke up with him because she didn't have the energy to be the kind of girlfriend he deserves.
-Quarrel explained that she stays with Crackerjack because, with all the energy and focus she has to put into being a superhero, it doesn't leave her room to do stuff like plan for dates or special occasions... and with a self-absorbed Jerk with a Heart of Gold like Crackerjack, that's not a problem.
+Quarrel explained that she stays with Crackerjack because, with all the energy and focus she has to put into being a superhero, it doesn't leave her room to do stuff like plan for dates or special occasions... and with a similarly non-powered hero like Crackerjack, that's not a problem.
 When M.P.H. tries to pull the "nice guys get shafted for the bad boys" routine, Quarrel tells him that he's not allowed to pull that shit on her.

 Quarrel: No. No, you don't get to do that.
 I'm not "women."
 I'm a woman.